More work and less pay? That won’t help Aotearoa’s training needs.

 Employment law has not been suspended.
 This means all employers - even vice chancellors - must act in good faith.
 They cannot change the terms and conditions of workers without agreement.
 No jobs can be cut without going through all the consultation procedures following the collective agreement and the Employment Relations Act.

-In the last few days ‘options for saving money’ for the tertiary education sector have gone out to staff in a number of universities.
+In the last week ‘options for saving money’ for the tertiary education sector have gone out to staff in a number of universities.

 But the situation in the tertiary education sector is different.

 There has been a drop in international student ‘revenue’ – around 40% across the university sector, for example - which is affecting educational institutions, but most domestic students are still engaged in learning and like all parts of the New Zealand public sector the government funding is guaranteed this year.

 Far from there being a downturn in the education sector, it is likely more work is going to be coming to those workers in the tertiary education sector in the coming months.
-This is because in the economic downturn that will face every corner of the globe due to the COVID-19 pandemic, societies will see a rise in unemployment.
-That will lead to more people wanting education and training.
+This is because in the economic downturn that will occur in every corner of the globe due to the COVID-19 pandemic, societies will see a rise in unemployment.
+And that will lead to more people wanting education and training.
 It’s the staff in the tertiary education sector that will do this work.